SCHOOL SERVICES

 School-related published works

-What school services does the Center for Accord provide?
+What school-related services does the Center for Accord provide?

-School-related services include the design and implementation of specialized training in such areas as collaboration and team building, negotiation and consensus building, facilitation techniques, conflict prevention and resolution, and effective meeting management.
+School-related services include the design and implementation of specialized training in such areas as collaboration and team building, effective communication, negotiation and consensus building, conflict prevention and resolution, facilitation techniques, and effective meeting management.
 Programs can be tailored as required and submitted for approval by endorsing agencies when necessary.
 Training for parent groups is also offered, in both English and Spanish.
 For information about training programs for parents, click here.

-Additional school services include specific dispute mediation, perhaps to reduce parent or staff conflicts, avoid unnecessary staff turnover, reduce the likelihood of a lawsuit, or provide early resolution of a suit already in progress.
+Additional school services include dispute mediation, perhaps to resolve parent or staff conflicts, avoid unnecessary staff turnover, reduce the likelihood of a lawsuit, or provide early resolution of a suit already in progress.

 The Center also offers facilitation services, which can be an approach to conflict prevention/resolution or may be independent of any conflict at all, such as assisting with team decision-making and goal setting, or facilitating response to specific trauma or change.
-Facilitation is also offered with regard to the resolution meetings now required under IDEIA.
+In the Dallas-Fort Worth area, facilitation is offered for specific IEP meetings and for the resolution meetings now required under the IDEIA.
 For more information about services related to resolution meetings, click here.
+For more information about the facilitation process, click here.

-The Center also offers consultation, usually related to specific projects, such as improving school climate to reduce conflict and turnover, or fine-tuning a grievance procedure.
+The Center also offers consultation related to specific projects, such as improving school climate to reduce conflict and turnover, establishing an IEP facilitation program, or fine-tuning a grievance procedure.
+This consultation may be at the school, district, regional, or state level.

 What training programs are offered?

-COLLABORATION IN THE IEP ENVIRONMENT, designed for those who participate in special education conferences, including the development and review of individual education plans (IEPs) for children with special needs.
-This training is available in two three-hour segments: Effective Meeting Management and Conflict Prevention and Resolution.
-This skills-based training has been presented for hundreds of school personnel, and the material has been developed into Nicholas Martin's new book, A Guide to Collaboration for IEP Teams, published in 2004 by Brookes Publishing.
+COLLABORATION IN THE IEP ENVIRONMENT, designed for those who participate in special education conferences, especially those for the development of individualized education plans (IEPs) for children with special needs.
+This practical and skills-based training includes the two broad subdivisions of Effective Meeting Management and Conflict Prevention and Resolution.
+It has been presented for thousands of school personnel in numerous states, and the material has been developed into Nicholas Martin's book, A Guide to Collaboration for IEP Teams.
 For further information about this training, click here.
 For details about the Guide to Collaboration, click here.

-ADVANCED FACILITATION SKILLS FOR THE IEP ENVIRONMENT is designed for school professionals (or others) who will assist struggling IEP teams to succeed.
-The facilitator is not a member of the team and does not attend as a decision maker or an advisor.
-Rather, the faciliator offers the process expertise required to help the IEP team communicate effectively, handle strong emotions, and work collaboratively towards consensus.
-This two-day program is skills-oriented, with an emphasis on "transformative" and "facilitative" styles, in contrast to evaluative or directive.
+ADVANCED FACILITATION SKILLS FOR THE IEP ENVIRONMENT is designed for school professionals and others who will assist struggling IEP teams to succeed.
+In this context, the facilitator is not a member of the team and is not a decision maker or advisor.
+Rather, the facilitator offers the process expertise required to help teams collaborate effectively, work through strong emotions and disagreements, and achieve consensus for the benefit of the student.
+This three-day program is skills-oriented, with an emphasis on "transformative" and "facilitative" styles, in contrast to evaluative or directive.
 Completion of "Collaboration in the IEP Environment" (above) is recommended but not required.
-For a video demonstrating the facilitation process, click here.
+For a short video demonstrating the facilitation process, click here.
+It has been developed into the book, Supporting the IEP Process, A Facilitator's Guide, a release of Brookes publishing.
+For more information, click here.

-SUCCESSFUL "RESOLUTION MEETINGS" UNDER IDEIA, covers the new requirements pertaining to conflict resolution under the latest reauthorization of IDEA, due process hearing issues and trends, potential pitfalls within the new law, making the best use of attorneys, handling impasse, writing durable agreements, and much more.
+SUCCESSFUL "RESOLUTION MEETINGS" UNDER IDEIA, covers several key topics including: the recent requirements pertaining to conflict resolution under the most recent reauthorization of IDEA, due process hearing issues and trends, potential pitfalls within the new law, making the best use of attorneys, handling impasse, writing durable agreements, and more.
 Time frames vary with the degree of skill-building desired (in three, six, and twelve-hour formats).

-KEYS TO EFFECTIVE IEP TEAMS presents 20 "best practices" to help schools and parents live the dream of IDEA: to work together in a decision-making partnership for the benefit of children with special needs.
-Among the highlights are: characteristics of great committee members; what makes for good and bad meetings; and the "dirty dozen" concerns of parents that lead to trouble if left unchecked (in one, two, and three-hour formats).
+21 BEST PRACTICES FOR EFFECTIVE IEP TEAMS The best prevention of conflict in special education is a well-run meeting.
+This fast-paced program shows school personnel exactly how to collaborate effectively with parents so as to live the dream of IDEA: working together in decision-making partnership for the benefit of children with special needs.
+Among the highlights are: characteristics of great committee members; what makes for good and bad meetings; and the "dirty dozen" concerns of parents that lead to trouble if left unchecked (in one- to three-hour formats).

 TEAM BUILDING FOR SCHOOL ADMINISTRATORS AND THEIR STAFF, in three, four, or six-hour format.
 This program provides practical techniques for strengthening team spirit and effectiveness while enhancing school climate.
 It is designed for existing teams who will actually be working together once the training is completed.
-Experiential exercises maximize group participation, strengthening communication and mutual awareness, while providing skills that participants will take back to their day-to-day work environment.
+Experiential exercises maximize group participation, strengthen communication and mutual awareness, and provide practical skills that participants will take back to their day-to-day work environment.

 CONFLICT RESOLUTION FOR SCHOOL ADMINISTRATORS, in six-hour format.
 This program covers the nature and sources of conflict, the role of emotions as obstacles or allies, typical scenarios in the school administrators' arena, and specific techniques for conflict prevention and resolution.

-CONFLICT RESOLUTION IN SPECIAL EDUCATION TODAY is a one-hour overview in slide presentation format.
-Covers the formal and informal indicators of conflict, state and nationwide statistics and trends, and how to know how our own schools and districts are doing in this important area.
-Specific recommendations for building strong teams while minimizing conflict are also presented.
+CONFLICT RESOLUTION IN SPECIAL EDUCATION TODAY is a one- to two-hour overview covering the formal and informal indicators of conflict, state and national statistics and trends, and how to know how your own school, state, or district is doing in this important area.
+Specific recommendations for building strong teams while minimizing conflict also are presented.
 A similar program tailored for parents is available in both English and Spanish.

 DIPLOMACY FOR SCHOOL PROFESSIONALS.
 "It's not what you say but how you say it," and the ability to communicate effectively in often challenging circumstances is a skill all professionals must have.
 This program covers: communicating so as to be well-received; responding as opposed to keeping silent; saying "no" in a way that preserves positive relationships; and knowing what to say when we don't know what to say.
 This workshop is offered in a variety of time frames depending on the degree of participant involvement and skill-building desired (one to four hours).

-"I KNOW HOW YOU FEEL" AND UDDER BLUNDERS is an overview of some of the common communication pitfalls to which school personnel may be prone.
+"I KNOW HOW YOU FEEL" AND OTHER BLUNDERS is an overview of some of the common communication pitfalls to which school personnel are too often prone despite the best of intentions.
 This light-hearted yet frightfully serious program brings into focus some of the ways we inadvertently get ourselves into trouble.
 More importantly, it provides clear and simple alternatives that can often save the day.
-Presented as a one-hour overview for raising awareness or as a skills-based, experiential workshop in three or four-hour lengths.
+Presented as a one-hour overview for raising awareness or as a skills-based and experiential workshop in three or four-hour lengths.

 Return to top